 We have three daughters, all of whom have now left home.
 The eldest is married to Petrus and they have a bubbly 2 year old daughter who loves spending time with Poppa and can’t believe how young he looks and acts.
 She is a great source of delight to both her Nana and myself, especially in small to medium doses!
 Hayley our middle daughter works at Vetora, our local vet club, as part of the management team and loves her job.
 Her farm upbringing has certainly been of value in her job and she now appreciates all the “training” she got on the farm.
 And our youngest, Carmen, is a teacher in town and enjoys her job, especially when they’re marching!
 We all look forward to the pay increase that this government will eventually give her as then she may be able to pay her student loan back to us!
 Last, but not least, our foster son Hayze is now 14 and loves rugby, mountain biking and X box, almost in that order.
 English and math aren’t quite as up there as the aforementioned topics!
 He loves to have strong interactions with his Deans at college.

 Dairy farming has always been my life and it’s a real buzz to be involved in all sorts of ways.
 The SMASH concept has been hugely successful in bringing people together to network, share and learn.

-In the past 5 years my partner Liz and I have settled in with smaller herds and are enjoying the challenges that come along with that.
-We are currently taking the big step into our first contract milking position on a 400 cow farm at Ngutunui, 20 minutes from Te Awamutu.
+In the past nine years I have settled in the Te Awamutu region with smaller herds and enjoy the difference.
+This season will be my fifth contract milking on a 150 ha, 400 cow (plus all young stock) farm at Ngutunui, 20 minutes west of Te Awamutu.

 I was brought up on a Canterbury sheep/beef/cropping farm (now a dairy conversion!) before attending Massey University to gain a degree in agricultural science and an MBA.